Nandaka/PixivUtil2/readme.md

 -> "%worksDate%"
    Published date of the post in clear text.
 -> %body_text(article)%
-   This only works if the post is an article type post.
+   This works for article type posts only.
    A 'div' token with its 'class' set to 'article', and the post's content, which is already formatted HTML if the post is article, as its inner text.
 -> %images(non-article)%
-   This only works if the posts is a none-article type post.
+   This works for none-article type posts only.
    A 'div' token with its 'class' set to 'non-article images', and 'a' tokens of all files in the post as its children tokens.
    For each 'a' token, its 'href' would be url to the file, and the inner text